 The Bureau of Internal Revenue and the Finance Department have started running weekly ads in major newspapers and websites listing top-ranked restaurants based on TripAdvisor reviews along with the amount of tax each restaurant paid based on government figures.

-The latest ad Wednesday listed 40 top restaurants in metropolitan Manila's two cities, but only 17 of them were top tax payers the implication is the others may be cheating.
+The latest ad Wednesday listed 40 top restaurants in metropolitan Manila, but only 17 of them were top tax payers the implication is the others may be cheating.

-The Philippines has clamped down on rampant tax evasion, including a "Tax Watch" campaign targeting restaurants, shops, doctors, lawyers and others, in a bid to increase revenue collection.
+The Philippines has clamped down on rampant tax evasion, including a "Tax Watch" campaign targeting restaurants, shops, doctors, lawyers and others, in a bid to increase revenue.